Jomonte Suvisheshangal: Cast

-Filming
+Production

 Principal photography commenced from August 2016 in Thrissur.
 The second schedule started on 21 October in Tirupur.

 Soundtrack

 The music and score for the film is composed by Vidyasagar with lyrics penned by Rafeeq Ahammed.
 Vidyasagar is working with Sathyan Anthikad for the third time.
 The complete album was released by Muzik247 in their official YouTube channel on 2 December 2016.
 The film had three songs.